chvish/maglev_rs/README.md

 Consistent hashing algorithms are designed to ensure minimal distruption in the distribution of keys on resizing buckets.
 To quote [wikipedia](https://en.wikipedia.org/wiki/Consistent_hashing):
-> ..when a hash table is resized, only n / m {\displaystyle n/m} n/m keys need to be remapped on average where n {\displaystyle n} n is the number of keys and m {\displaystyle m} m is the number of slots
+> ..when a hash table is resized, only n/m keys need to be remapped on average where nis the number of keys and m is the number of slots

 ## How does Maglev hashing work?
 For each bucket(server) we generate a preference list for keys.
 The preference